What is the one-time forgiveness count adjustment?

 Special Forgiveness Note

-Separate from but related to the one-time count adjustment, is the decision whether or not to consolidate your loans.
-Many need to consolidate in order to receive the maximum count adjustment benefit.
+Many need to apply for a new Direct Consolidation Loan in order to receive the maximum count adjustment benefit.
+Should you consolidate?
 Let’s dive in to this a bit.

 Since the recent Climbing Mt.
 Debt webinar on how to make sense of student loan changes and prepare for interest and payments, we’ve had hundreds of questions regarding the count adjustment.
 The most common are: